clowdhaus/terraform-aws-vpc-v5/README.md

 - Add DB subnet group support to `subnet` module
 - Better defaults on subnets
   - `associated_subnet_keys` should default to all unless users opt out to 1:1 subnet:route_table
+  - CIDR is unique and 1:1 to subnet - consider making this the map key
+  - Internal helper function to allow users to still pass lists, helper function converts to maps

 ## Design Goals